AndrewBubnov/clear-react-router/README.md

 ### `useNavigate()`

-Returns function to navigate programmatically.
-Accepts a string (pathname), an object of type NavigationLocation, or `-1` to go back.
+Returns a function to navigate programmatically.
+Accepts a string (pathname, optionally with a `?query`), a `NavigationLocation` object, or `-1` to go back.

 ```tsx
 type NavigationLocation = { pathname: string;	search?: string | Record<string, string | number | boolean | null | undefined>; state?: unknown }